z-esmaily/guided_grounded_instructpix2pix/README.md

 </p>
 <p align="center">
   <em> multi-pass reasoning process for a relative instruction &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</em>
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   <em>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; guided size prediction for an object generation instruction </em>
 </p>
 <p align="justify">
-Instruction-based image editing has emerged as an intuitive paradigm for image manipulation, yet state-of-the-art methods often struggle with precisely localizing edits, especially in complex scenes with ambiguous instructions.
-These models frequently fail when targets are referenced by pronouns, are part of a complex spatial relationship, or when distractor objects are present in the scene.
-Furthermore, they lack a mechanism for spatially guiding the generation of new objects that are not present in the original image.
-To address these limitations, we propose Guided-Grounded-Instruct-Pix2Pix (GGIP2P), a novel pipeline that introduces a multi-step grounding and disambiguation process.
-Our core contribution is a modular framework that deconstructs complex instructions through a series of specialized components.
-It begins with a highly accurate target detection module that frames the problem as a Named Entity Recognition (NER) task, leveraging a fine-tuned BERT model with LoRA.
-Building on this, our pipeline incorporates a pronoun resolution mechanism, a plurality-based bounding box filter, and a spatial reasoning module to handle absolute and relative directional cues.
-Crucially, we introduce a novel guided object generation capability, powered by a size prediction model that estimates the dimensions of an absent object relative to an existing one, enabling precise, mask-guided placement.
-Through comprehensive qualitative and quantitative evaluations, we demonstrate that our method significantly outperforms existing approaches in handling complex, real-world instructions, achieving superior performance in both instruction fidelity and background preservation.
+We introduce Guided-Grounded-InstructPix2Pix (GGIP2P), a novel pipeline that introduces a multi-step grounding and disambiguation process for instruction-based image editing.
+Our pipeline addresses the limitations of previous methods, which often struggle with complex instructions and the generation of new objects.
+GGIP2P operates through a multi-step process to ensure accurate target grounding and editing.

+1. Instruction Disambiguation and Initial Target Identification:
+This stage focuses on the linguistic processing of the instruction before it interacts with the image.

+ * NER-based Target Detection: Using a fine-tuned BERT model with Low-Rank Adaptation (LoRA), we identify the main targets in the instruction by framing the problem as a Named Entity Recognition (NER) task.
+ * Pronoun Resolution: A dedicated mechanism replaces ambiguous pronouns (e.g., "her," "them") with concrete nouns to improve downstream detection.
+ * Plurality and Directional Cue Extraction: We determine if the target is singular or plural and extract any spatial cues from the instruction.

+2. Guided Target Grounding:
+This stage details how we use the linguistic information to find and select the correct object(s) in the image.

+ * Grounding with GroundingDINO: We use GroundingDINO to detect candidate objects based on the detected target noun phrases.
+ * Plurality-Based Bounding Box Filtering: A filter refines these detections by keeping only the boxes that match the singular or plural nature of the target.
+ * Spatial Reasoning: Our system uses directional cues to select the correct object from multiple candidates, handling both absolute ("the left car") and relative directions ("the lamp to the right of the bed").
+ * Mask Generation: The final selected bounding box(es) are then used by the Segment Anything Model (SAM) to generate a high-quality pixel mask.

+3. Guided Object Generation:
+This is a specialized path that is triggered when the instruction requires adding a new object.

+ * Size Prediction: When the instruction is to add a new object relative to an existing one, our size prediction model estimates the dimensions of the new object based on the reference object's size and contextual information.
+This model is trained on a custom dataset of co-planar objects to ensure realistic size relationships.
+ * Mask Generation: A rectangular mask is automatically created at the correct location with the predicted size, providing precise guidance for the new object's placement.

+4. Localized Image Editing
+The final editing step uses a modified version of the InstructPix2Pix diffusion model.
+Following the approach of Grounded-InstructPix2Pix, it utilizes the latent blending technique proposed in Blended Latent Diffusion.
+The pipeline passes a simplified, direct instruction to the editing model, which removes confusing contextual information and enhances the semantic fidelity of the final edit.
+This modular design enables GGIP2P to achieve superior performance in both instruction fidelity and background preservation while remaining computationally efficient.
 </p>

 ## Installation
 You need to install the GroundingDINO model.
 You can do this by visiting [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO).

 We have also prepared a GroundingDINO folder for download.
-This folder must be in the root directory. you can download it from here
+This folder must be in the root directory. you can download it from [here](https://drive.google.com/)

 You also need download sam model